brandonmorrissette/throwbackrequestlive/README.md

 # Code Quality

 -   File by file analysis.
 I want to understand ever line of code and if it's needed AND best practice.
 Will review with AI.
+    -   rdsConstruct
+        -   adminRole being used?
+Is this how it should be handled?
+    -   runtime_ecs
+        -   explore if I must expose the load balancer.
+Feels weird.
 -   Code quality and testing

 ### Post MVP

+# Routing

+-   route_53
+    -   Remove hard coding.
+Find better way to pass or config.

 # Improve Front End Skills